Publications

 Ending the Weaponization of the Federal Government (January 20, 2025)

 This EO aims to end the weaponization of the federal government.
 It addresses concerns that the previous administration used federal law enforcement and intelligence agencies to target political opponents.
 The order mandates a review of past activities by these agencies to identify any misconduct and recommend remedial actions.
-The Attorney General and the Director of National Intelligence are tasked with leading these reviews and reporting their findings to the President.
+The Attorney General and the Director of National Intelligence are tasked with leading these reviews and reporting their findings to the president.
 The order emphasizes accountability and compliance with legal obligations to prevent future abuses of power.

 Return to In-Person Work (January 20, 2025)